FamilySearch/fs-js-lite/README.md

 * `client` is the instance of the FamilySearch sdk that the request is associated with.
 * `request` is an object that has {url, method, headers, body}.
 * `next` is a method that must be called when the middleware is done.
+Its signature is `function(error, response)`.
+In most cases nothing will be returned.
-It may be called synchronously or asynchronously.
-If any value is passed to `next` when it's called then the request middleware chain is canceled and the request callback will be passed the same value.
-This should only be done in the case of caching middleware that is returning a response.
+When an error is returned the middleware chain will be canceled and the error will be returned to the request callback.
+A response may be returned by the middleware to enable caching.
+In this case the response is immediately returned.

 Request middleware is applied in the order that it was added.
 The SDK sets up some request middleware by default.